 Winter brings chilly weather, low humidity, and handwashing (flu) season – a trifecta for dry, cracked hands.
 Our nails and cuticles also take a hit, further dashing our dreams of soft hands.
-So what happens to our cuticles in the wintertime, and how can a cuticle oil help?
+So, what happens to our cuticles in the winter, and how can cuticle oil help?
 Stay tuned for tips – plus our new 20-FREE Zer0 Nail Polish collection!

 Cuticles are thin layers of dead skin covering the bottom of your nail.
 A cuticle is more translucent than other skin, but you can see it under good lighting: it will look a bit shinier than the rest of your skin.